vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 Yes.
 This is helpful in several common scenarios:

-1. Allowing cross-vCenter vMotion up between sites if there isn’t a common key provider between them.
+1. Setting up cross-vCenter vMotion between sites that lack a common key provider.
 Create a “migration” Native Key Provider instance on the source, import it on the destination, rekey the virtual machine to the “migration” Native Key Provider instance, and vMotion it.
 At the destination you can rekey the virtual machine using the desired key provider.

 2. Managing KMS management and costs.
 In some environments it can be beneficial to configure vSAN to use a KMS, gaining protections if hosts are improperly sanitized during decommissioning, but using a Native Key Provider to enable vTPM at scale for virtual machines.
 Note that vSAN requires a specific key provider to be specified, and does not follow the "default" key provider, so this setup is easy to accomplish.